saycel/Saycel.Phone/README.md

 # Saycel.Phone
-_THIS IS A WORK IN PROGRESS_
+_THIS IS A STABLE 1.0 branch_

 _Pull Requests Welcome_

 **Intro**

-This is a WebApp for connecting internet enabled devices to community cellular networks.
+This is v1.0 of the application on the MASTER branch.
+This branch allows you to make SIP calls from your domain.
 The principle behind this docker implementation is the ability for easy distribution and setup for users.
 Each docker container is a seperate piece of the application, with each connecting to eachother locally over the internal network of the host (localhost).

 **Uses**